haridas/haridas.github.com/src/pages/about.rst

 About this blog
 ---------------
-Please read this entry for more details of this blog.
+To know more about this blog read this blog `entry`_.

 Contact Information's -
 -----------------------